Byron Buxton Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Athletics' 6.03 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 6.07 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow the second-most home runs in baseball (131 total, 1.4 per game).
+- Athletics pitchers combine to surrender 133 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Harris gets the start for the Athletics, his fifth of the season.
-He is 2-3 with a 6.07 ERA and 35 strikeouts in 43 2/3 innings pitched.
+- Sears makes the start for the Athletics, his 19th of the season.
+He is 1-6 with a 3.88 ERA and 93 strikeouts in 99 2/3 innings pitched.

-- In his last appearance on Thursday, July 6, the left-hander tossed 4 2/3 innings against the Detroit Tigers, giving up seven earned runs while surrendering eight hits.
+- In his last time out on Sunday against the Boston Red Sox, the left-hander threw five innings, allowing no earned runs while surrendering one hit.

-- In nine games this season, the 26-year-old has put up a 6.07 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.